-The company’s fees are reasonable, but they’re usually lower than other companies that offer similar services.
-However, there are no minimums or fees associated with opening an account; you can fund it with as little as $25!
+The company’s fees are reasonable but usually lower than other companies that offer similar services.
+However, no minimums or fees are associated with opening an account; you can fund it with as little as $25!

 HSA Bank is one of the best HSA providers in the country.
-You’ll be able to open a high-yield savings account, and even a low-cost HSA with no minimum balance.
+You can open a high-yield savings account and even a low-cost HSA with no minimum balance.
 Its customer service team has over 30,000 members, so if you have any questions or issues they can help you out with, they’ll be there for you.

 As an HSA owner, you can use your funds to pay for eligible medical expenses such as prescription drugs and over-the-counter medications at pharmacies (including those inside Target stores).
-You will also have access to low-cost health care providers that are in network with your plan.
+You will also have access to low-cost healthcare providers in the network with your plan.